Skip to Content

 Odenplan station is nothing special.
 It’s an older station and doesn’t have any notable art.
 However, if you get off the subway and walk two blocks east down Odengatan, you’ll reach the Stockholm Public Library.

 Opened in 1928, this beautiful building has a gorgeous 3 story reading room in the rotunda that is worth a visit.
-(Plus it’s totally free and they don’t mind photography as long as you are quick and quiet.)
+(Plus it’s totally free and they don’t mind photography as long as you are quick, quiet, and don’t use a flash.)
 After you’ve visited the library, head back to Odenplan station.

 Stockholm's Public Library.
 Find out how to visit the library and 12 art-filled subway stations on a self-guided tour of Stockholm subway art.